 I first came across InsideTracker several years back via the Quantified Self LinkedIn group, where they had posted a discount offer to try out their service.
 I signed up for a single-test plan, and set up an appointment with LabCorp* to have my bloodwork done.
 However, the next day, InsideTracker contacted me to offer the at-home test option at no charge so I took them up on the offer (I arranged to have someone come by my office).
 The entire process took probably 10 minutes (albeit a bit awkward, having my co-workers watch me get blood drawn in our conference room!)

-(* At the time of my original test, InsideTracker was able to send customers to LabCorp to have their blood drawn.
-However, US states like New York, New Jersey, and Rhode Island now have the most restrictive lab testing rules in the nation that prevent consumers from ordering their own lab requisitions!
-For a period of time, as an alternative InsideTracker offered an at-home blood draw option offered by InsideTracker is currently the only way to obtain blood samples for testing without going through a local doctor.)
+* At the time of my original test, InsideTracker was able to send customers to LabCorp to have their blood drawn.
+However, US states like New York, New Jersey, and Rhode Island now have the most restrictive lab testing rules in the US that prevent consumers from ordering their own lab requisitions!
+For a period of time, as an alternative InsideTracker offered an at-home blood draw option but they have currently suspended the option.
+If this affects you, feel free to contact me for other options.